rajinder-yadav/dm-css/README.md

 There may be times you want to remove borders.

-To do this use a value of "0" (zero) with one of border Style-Notation.
+To do this, use a value of "0" (zero) with one of border Style-Notation.

 ```html
 <div class="b0 "> ... </div>